hlavacs/ViennaEntityComponentSystem/README.md

       co_return;
     }

 Note that since the ranges do not overlap, there is actually no need for synchronization of no other thread accesses the entities.
-Thus there is no lock in the range based for loop.
+Thus there is no lock in the range based for-loop.

-If there are other threads accessing the entities, then you can either introduce locks, or switch to the *for_each* version.
+If there are other threads accessing the entities, then you can either introduce VECS locks, or switch to the *for_each* version.
 Note that this version will take longer time on average, due to locking every entity before accessing it.